survivejs/webpack-book/manuscript/output/01_targets.md

 ### Cleaning and Linting Through npm

-Another, and in this case more fitting, way would be to handle the problem through an npm script.
+Another, and in this case a more fitting, way would be to handle the problem through an npm script.
 As discussing in the *Authoring Packages* chapter, npm provides pre- and post-script hooks.
 To keep this solution cross-platform, install [rimraf](https://www.npmjs.com/package/rimraf) first:

 ```bash
 npm install rimraf --save-dev